jonam/learning/gpt/DETAILS.md

 ## scatter_ and unsqueeze

-The scenario you've described using the `scatter_` method in PyTorch aims to convert categorical scores into a one-hot encoded tensor.
+The scenario we've described using the `scatter_` method in PyTorch aims to convert categorical scores into a one-hot encoded tensor.
 The method `scatter_` is used here to fill a tensor with values from a source tensor along specific indices provided as arguments.
 The basic usage pattern is:

 ```python
 tensor.scatter_(dim, index, src)